 These are some of the most common reasons why people seek compensation from the NHS, but there are many more.
 Call Legal Expert on the number at the bottom of the page so we can tell you whether you have a viable claim in your own situation.
 And if you do, we can then advise further on how to claim.

-What Is the NHS Litigation Authority?
+What Is NHS Resolution?

 What Specialist Compensation Schemes Are Available?

-The England Infected Blood Support Scheme (EIBSS) was put in place to help members of the general public make compensation claims when they have been harmed due to being given infected blood during a transfusion, or when receiving other blood-derived products during their treatment.
+For example, the England Infected Blood Support Scheme (EIBSS) was put in place to help members of the general public make compensation claims when they have been harmed due to being given infected blood during a transfusion, or when receiving other blood-derived products during their treatment.

 How Is Clinical Negligence Defined Under Law?